xinjie-liu/xinjie-liu.github.io/_pages/about.md

 Before that, I received my bachelor's degree with honor in Automotive Engineering from [Tongji University](https://en.tongji.edu.cn/index.htm), Shanghai.
 During my senior year, I studied as a visiting undergraduate student at [Graz Univerisity of Technology](https://www.tugraz.at/en/home/), Austria.
 My [bachelor's thesis](/projects/bachelor_thesis/) was on interactive imitation learning of robot tasks, jointly supervised by Prof. Youling Yu at the [College of Electronic and Information Engineering](https://see-en.tongji.edu.cn/).
 There, my work was rated as *Outstanding Bachelor Thesis* at Tongji University.

-I am currently working on my master's thesis on game-theoretic planning and also **searching for opportunities for my PhD research**.
-Feel free to check out my projects and discuss if you are interested in working with me!
+I am currently working on my master's thesis on game-theoretic planning.
+Feel free to check out my projects and discuss if you are interested in working with me in the future!